GMMan/psc_slave/README.md

 Usage
 -----
+Please note that the console's package loader will only load one package.
+You cannot use this and lolhack at the same time (but you don't need to, since you have a shell at your disposal).

 1. Download the latest version from the releases page.
 2. Format a USB drive as FAT32, volume label `SONY`
 3. Extract the contents of the release ZIP file to the root of the drive.
 That